BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_1_Verifying_Your_Tor_Setup.md

 Similarly, Bitcoin Tor users could be fingerprint-attacked by setting an address cookie on their nodes.
 This would also allow correlation and thus deanonymization.

+Meanwhile, even over Tor, Bitcoin is only a pseudoanonymous service due to the many dangers of correlation that stem from the permanent ledger itself.
+This means that Bitcoin usage over Tor is actually more likely to be _deanonymized_ than other services (and could lead to the deanonymization of other activities).

 With that said, Tor is generally considered far safer than the alternative, which is non-anonymous browsing.

 ## Verify Your Tor Setup